earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 TBD

-### Batch rechunking from virtual to native Icechunk
+### Batch rechunking from virtual to native Zarr, stored in Icechunk

 TBD